brittyazel/DevTool/README.md

 ### TODO list:

-ViragDevTool is in beta (probably even early alpha) so there is lots of stuff to add and tune.
+ViragDevTool is in beta  so there is lots of stuff to add and tune.

 1. Create dynamic text and color size chooser (probably not everyone likes SystemFont_Small)
-2. Create edit text ui so we can call functions with args
-3. Add filters by object name and type
+2. Add filters by object name and type
-4. Add object deep copy option
+3. Add object deep copy option
-5. Add predefined buttons for every WoW API (just like _G)
+4. Add predefined buttons for every WoW API (just like _G)
-6. Add row delimiters so we can resize rows in table
+5. Add row delimiters so we can resize rows in table
-7. Add function args info and description from mapping file
+6. Add function args info and description from mapping file

 ### How to contribute
 For now this addon will be updated only when i need certain feature in my other addon's development